bransfieldjack/EC2-with-Terraform/README.md

 ![initialised](https://s3-ap-southeast-2.amazonaws.com/terraform-kong-09022019/initialized.PNG)

-Next, we will want to compile the plan the create the instance using the newly added ec2.tf configuration file:
+Next, we will want to compile the plan, then create the instance using the newly added ec2.tf configuration file:

 ```
 terraform plan